jawalsh/z616-comic-books-and-their-readers-SP26/docs/week06.md

 * Walsh, J. A, Martin, S., & St. Germain, J. (2017) [“The Spider’s Web”: An analysis of fan mail from _Amazing Spider-Man_, 1963–1995](https://f001.backblazeb2.com/file/gnrlfs/tr/walsh2017.pdf).
 Poster presented at the Comics Arts Conference / Comic-Con International, San Diego, CA, July 22, 2017.
 * Underwood, T. (2015).
 Seven ways humanists are using computers to understand text.
 Retrieved from [https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/.](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/) <!-- 9 pp. -->

-### Discussion: Paratext show and tell

-Browse through the comics in our "z672 Comics" folder on OneDrive or any other comics or related documents, and find an interesting paratext.
-In the discussion, describe your paratext.
-Your example may be a peritext (in the comic book) or an epitext (located outside the comic book).

-In one or more paragraphs:
-- Explain what the paratext is, its function, and its location.
-- Discuss how the paratext relates (or does not relate) to the comics content.
-- Include an image or screen capture of the paratext.
-- Respond with substantive comments or questions to at least one peers.
-- Submit your work in the Canvas [discussion](https://iu.instructure.com/courses/2204459/discussion_topics/13437195)

 ### IT Skills

 #### Converting a scan to searchable text with Adobe Acrobat